-1. Average Monthly Claims and Expense Assumptions: The following claim and expense assumptions are applicable to the 12-month period beginning July 1, 2016.
+1. Average Monthly Claims and Expense Assumptions: The following claim and expense assumptions are applicable to the 12-month period beginning July 1, 2018.
 Subsequent years' costs are based on the trended first year cost adjusted with trends listed above.

-Due to the small enrollment on the BCBS CDH Gold Plan, claims experience was blended with the Bluecare HMO and the combined claims curve was used for both plans.
-Similarly, the experience of the Aetna CDH Gold Plan was combined with the Aetna HMO, and the combined claims curve was used for both plans.
-The claim curves for this valuation, July 1, 2017 - June 30, 2018 are based on the below curves adjusted by 0.0% for pre-Medicare and 7.68% for Medicare.
+Due to the small enrollment on the Aetna CDH Gold Plan, claims experience was blended with the Aetna HMO and the combined claims curve was used for both plans.
+The claim curves for this valuation, July 1, 2018 - June 30, 2019.